-Domain: E7 Activity

-Range: E55 Type

 Subproperty of: E7 Activity.
 P125 used object of type (was type of object used in): E55 Type

-Superproperty of £.
+Superproperty of:

-Quantification: many to many (0,n:0,n)

-Scope note: This property identifies the technique that was employed in an act of modification.
+Scope note: This property identifies the technique or method that was employed in an activity.

-These techniques should be drawn from an external E55 Type hierarchy of consistent terminology of general techniques such as embroidery, oil-painting, etc. Specific techniques may be further described as instances of E29 Design or Procedure.
+These techniques should be drawn from an external E55 Type hierarchy of consistent terminology of general techniques or methods such as embroidery, oil-painting, carbon dating, etc. Specific documented techniques should be described as instances of E29 Design or Procedure.
+This property identifies the technique that was employed in an act of modification.